oroinc/orocommerce/src/Oro/Bundle/PromotionBundle/README.md

 **<a name="add-discount">Add discount</a>**

-In order to add new discount, that can be selected in promotion configuration you should at first create discount class that implements `Oro\Bundle\PromotionBundle\Discount\DiscountInterface`, you can use `Oro\Bundle\PromotionBundle\Discount\AbstractDiscount` as a base class for it.
-After that register your discount as `shared: false` service, and add it to the `Oro\Bundle\PromotionBundle\Discount\DiscountFactory` by invoking `addType` method in service definition:
+In order to add a new discount that can be selected in promotion configuration you should first create a discount class that implements `Oro\Bundle\PromotionBundle\Discount\DiscountInterface`.
+You can use `Oro\Bundle\PromotionBundle\Discount\AbstractDiscount` as a base class for it.
+After that, register your discount as `shared: false` service, and add it to the `Oro\Bundle\PromotionBundle\Discount\DiscountFactory` by invoking `addType` method in the service definition:
 ```
     app.promotion.discount.my_discount:
         class: AppBundle\Promotion\Discount\OrderDiscount